Apo-Abacavir-Lamivudine; Kivexa; Mylan-Abacavir/Lamivudine; Teva-Abacavir/Lamivudine

 - Unsafe and sometimes deadly allergic effects with organ failure may happen with this drug.
-Tell your doctor about any fever, rash, feeling tired, upset stomach, throwing up, loose stools, belly pain, flu-like signs, sore throat, cough, or trouble breathing.
-Do not restart this drug if you have had an allergic reaction.
+Tell your child’s doctor about any fever, rash, feeling tired, upset stomach, throwing up, diarrhea, stomach pain, flu-like signs, sore throat, cough, or trouble breathing.
+Do not restart this drug if your child has had an allergic effect.

 - Read the warning card and carry it with you at all times.
 It tells the signs to watch for in case an allergy happens.